Porsche 908: 908 (1968)

+In April 1968 it had been announced that for 1969, the minimum production requirement for the 5,000 cc Group 4 sports car category will be reduced from 50 units to 25.
+That had the side effect of homologating the numerous old Porsche 910 prototypes to Gr.
+4 sportscars, making them available for class wins in the hand of privateers.
+In July 1968, Porsche decided to go one step further: enlarge the 3.0-litre Porsche Type 908 Flat-8 engine to a 4.5-litre Flat-12 fittingly named Porsche Type 912 engine, and build the required 25 examples of the new 12-cylinder car, the Porsche 917 (Porsche 912 was already in use for an entry-level flat-4 911).
+This risky investment was expected to take up to a year, though, and the 908 was supposed to deliver results in the meantime.

-The 1968 24 Hours of Le Mans was postponed from June to the end of September due to political unrest in France, setting the stage for a showdown between the 908s and the GT40s.
-The Porsche 908 LHs (long tails) were the fastest in qualifying and the early stages of the race, but it showed that Porsche had not taken advantage of the additional time to improve the 908.
-Troubles with the alternator caused delays and even disqualifications as the new Porsche team leaders had misinterpreted the repair rules.
-Once again, a V8-powered Ford won, and a 907 LT came in second in front of the sole surviving standard 908.
+The stage for a showdown at Le Mans between the 908s and the Wyer-GT40s was set, for race win and Championship.
+The Porsche 908 LHs (long tails) were the fastest in qualifying and the early stages of the race, but it showed that Porsche had not taken advantage of the additional time to improve the reliability of the 908.
+Troubles with the alternator caused delays and even disqualifications as the new Porsche team leaders had misinterpreted the rules that required repair of the faulty part, not replacement.
+Once again, a V8-powered Ford won, and an older smaller private Swiss 907 LT came in second in front of the sole surviving standard 908 of the factory.
 In addition, Ford won the 1968 International Championship for Makes.